yggdrasilradio/templeofrom/README.md

 Added one more spider as a test.

-Added utility to generate level data from a gif image
+Added utility to generate level data from a gif image:

 * Use PSD file to alter/expand walls, add monsters and treasures
 * Walls have to be vertical/horizontal, on grid lines
 * "Objects" layer shows how to create monsters and treasures
 * White "hot spot" of each object needs to align on the grid as shown
 * Save edited PSD as map.gif, then _make custom_ to build new version